AI Meal Planner Free: Best Free & Trial Apps Compared

 The average family spends 1 to 2 hours per week on meal planning and grocery list building.
 Over a year, that is 50 to 100 hours — roughly two and a half full work weeks.
 AI meal planners compress this to under 10 minutes per week, reclaiming nearly all of that time.

 The financial case is equally compelling.
 Families who plan meals consistently report saving $50 to $100 per month on groceries through reduced food waste, fewer impulse purchases, and less takeout.
-An AI planner that costs $10 to $15 per month pays for itself multiple times over — before accounting for the health benefits of eating better.
+The cost of an AI meal planner subscription typically pays for itself multiple times over through these grocery savings alone — before accounting for the health benefits of eating better.

 The hidden cost of not planning is the hardest to measure: the nightly stress of deciding what to cook, the guilt of another takeout order, the waste of ingredients that expire unused.
 AI meal planning eliminates this daily friction entirely.
 You open the app, see what is for dinner, and cook.
 The mental load disappears.